 Working as a social entrepreneur and as a mentor, I came to realise that, apart from having strong business expertise, I also possessed excellent people skills – the ability to communicate effectively, understand, empathise, build trust and rapport and develop productive relationships from a place of respect.
 I wanted to do more to build on these skills - formal academic training and qualification to be a coach, and to master skills, techniques and frameworks to maximise my potential.
 So, in early 2017, I decided to train to become a coach.
 I joined The Coaches Training Institute (CTI) in London and trained to be a co-active coach.
 I was fortunate to work under some excellent coaches and meet like-minded people.
 Once I completed my training, I pursued my International Coach Federation (ICF) accreditation and, in July 2018, I became an Associate Certified Coach (ACC).

 In 2017 I founded my coaching practice in London called Live Authentic Coaching where I offer one on one coaching to women from all walks of life – mums, entrepreneurs, working women, homemakers and any woman really ready to create the life she wants from a place of values, meaning and fulfillment.
 I find this work deeply fulfilling and connected strongly to my life purpose.

 Mental Health and Wellbeing

-My personal struggles and journey in the mental health space are one of the primary reasons I am here today.
+My personal struggles and journey in the mental health space are some of the primary reasons I am here today.
 A few years ago I was diagnosed with Post Traumatic Stress Disorder (PTSD).
 As an adult, and a mother, I found the courage to get professional help.
 Words cannot explain my relief when I learnt that my condition was real and treatable.
 My diagnosis and treatment marked a turning point in regaining control over my life.
 After my recovery, I went on to do bigger and better things in my life.